-- Proline (helps maintain and strengthen heart muscles)
+Proline (helps maintain and strengthen heart muscles)

 So, is bovine collagen better than marine?
 If you’re taking an Edible Health powder then these differences are not significant.
-As long as you take the supplement at the recommended dosage every day, then the efficacy will be the same.
+As long as you take the supplement at the recommended serving every day, then the efficacy will be the same.